alexhallam/tv/README.md

 > Yes, solorized light is added out of the box.
 This was added in version `1.4.6`.
 You may also define your own themes in the config.

-* The `~/.config/tv.toml` file is having now effect on the output.
+* The `~/.config/tv.toml` file is having no effect on the output.
 What am I doing wrong?

 > Every key/value pair must exist or the toml will not be read.
 If even one key/value is missing then the config will not work.